spring-roots/aop-deep-dive/README.md

 1. Declare `DespicableAdvice` as an aspect:

-    So that we can continue to use `DespicableAdvice`, we'll make a copy of it and turn it into Advice:
+    Copy `DespicableAdvice` to `DespicableAspect` so that we can compare the two side-by-side.

     **`DespicableAspect.java`**
     ```java